Posterior Meta-Replay for Continual Learning: Algorithms

 When computing the \textit{prior-matching term} between a \textit{radial} approximation and a Gaussian prior $p(\mathbf{W})$, we use the following expression for the negative entropy of a \textit{radial} distribution (cf. Eq.
 5 in \citet{farquhar:radial}):

 The cross-entropy term is approximated via an MC estimate with samples from the \textit{radial} posterior.
 Note, that the log-density of the Gaussian prior can be computed analytically.

-Again, in our framework the task-specific means $\bm{\mu}$ and "variances" $\bm{\sigma}^2$ are generated by a TC hypernetwork, whose outputs need to be regularized to prevent forgetting (cf. SM \ref{sm:sec:bbb}).
-Because an analytic expression for a divergence between \textit{radial} distributions is unknown, we resort to the L2 hypernetwork regularizer (Eq. \ref{eq:hnet:reg}) when working with \textit{radial} distributions.
+We use \textit{radial} posteriors within our framework (\textbf{PosteriorReplay-Radial}), where task-specific means $\bm{\mu}$ and "variances" $\bm{\sigma}^2$ are generated by a TC hypernetwork, whose outputs need to be regularized to prevent forgetting (cf. SM \ref{sm:sec:bbb}).
+Because an analytic expression for a divergence between \textit{radial} distributions is unknown, we resort to the L2 hypernetwork regularizer (Eq. \ref{eq:hnet:reg:l2}) when working with \textit{radial} distributions.